 Monday 30th March

 The restrictions in China are now gradually easing with only 4% of those originally infected still in recovery.
 Some of the temporary Hospitals have been closed.
 The concern of the authorities is now to prevent the virus coming back in with travelers put into 14 day quarantine.
 There are reports of foreigners now being treated as if infected and denied access to services ➚.
 Rather silly rumors and blame for the virus continue to circulate.
 Some Chinese think it was deliberately created and spread by the Americans, while some Americans continue to believe it was a Chinese bio-weapon that as accidentally released.

 Wednesday 18th March

 With only one new case reported in Hubei the Chinese outbreaks looks under firm control.
 The spread in Europe and elsewhere is now the predominate concern with 92% of people still infected located outside China.
-The border controls are now putting most foreign travellers into quarantine to try to prevent the inward transmission of the virus.
+The border controls are now putting most foreign travelers into quarantine to try to prevent the inward transmission of the virus.
 North Korea still claims to have not had even one case which is hard to believe.
-If the current trend continues Hubei will start coming out of lockdown ina week or two.
+If the current trend continues Hubei will start coming out of lock-down ina week or two.

 Monday 9th March

 Cases in China continue to decrease.
 We now list new cases by Chinese province in total there are 849 active infected people outside Hubei province.